 Have you ever wondered what the difference between being an employee vs. independent contractor is—specifically in the rehab world?

-If you’re like I was as a new grad, you don’t even know that being an independent contractor AND a physical therapist is a thing!
+Many newer grads don’t even know that being an independent contractor AND a physical therapist is a thing!

-But the truth is, you don’t have to work as an employee in a clinic to make your ends meet as an OT/COTA, PT/PTA, or SLP!
+But the truth is, you don’t have to work as an employee in a clinic to make ends meet as an OT/COTA, PT/PTA, or SLP!

 Being a contractor is not limited to the trade fields (plumber, electrician, etc.) or to seasonal retail workers.
 In fact, it’s sometimes easier to find contract therapy jobs than it is to find employee therapy jobs!